 I've started a little routine for after I shower: 30 second plank + sit ups for one minute.
 Sunday, I added three sets of squats to my routine.
 It's not much, but it makes the world of a difference.
 Plus, it helps me be extra tired so I can fall asleep easier at night!
 (Raise yo hand if you feel like you're alwayyyyys working on your sleep schedule ugh)

 How I stretch my body has changed a little since I wrote this post.
 As of now, every other day I do yoga or take a walk.
 When I do yoga, I set my timer for 17 minutes and spend about 10 minutes doing my favorite poses.
 At the seven minute mark, I do a squat/ arm exercise/ pushup/ and situp combo.
+My fav yoga videos right now are from Yoga with Bird on Youtube.
+She is life changing when it comes to teaching how to be in tune with your body and doing poses that you feel like you can manage.
+She's so DOPE.

 Don't let this intimidate you though.
 Whenever I take time off from exercising, I only start with the yoga and maybe a few pushups.
 The fifteen minutes is where it helps a lot!
 Rarely can I say, "I don't have time,' because it's a short time frame.
 This has made me stay on top of moving my body and not putting too much pressure on myself!